Economic history of the United Kingdom: 16th–17th centuries

-During 16th and 17th century many fundamental economic changes occurred, these resulted in rising incomes and paved the way to the industrialisation.
+During the 16th and 17th century many fundamental economic changes occurred, these resulted in rising incomes and paved the way to the industrialisation.
 After 1600, the North Sea Region took over the role of the leading economic centre of Europe from the Mediterranean, which prior to this date, particularly in northern Italy, had been the most highly developed part of Europe.
 Great Britain, together with the Low Countries, profited more in the long run from the expansion of trade in the Atlantic and Asia than the pioneers of this trade, Spain and Portugal, fundamentally because of the success of the mainly privately owned enterprises in these two Northern countries in contrast to the arguably less successful state-owned economic systems in Iberia.

-Following the Black Death in the mid 14th century, and the agricultural depression of the late 15th century, the population began to increase.
+After the Black Death in the mid 14th century, and the agricultural depression of the late 15th century, the population began to increase.
 The export of woollen products resulted in an economic upturn with products exported to mainland Europe.
 Henry VII negotiated the favourable Intercursus Magnus treaty in 1496.

 The high wages and abundance of available land seen in the late 15th century and early 16th century were temporary.
 When the population recovered, low wages and a land shortage returned.
-Historians in the early 20th century characterized the economic in terms of general decline, manorial reorganization, and agricultural contraction.
+Historians in the early 20th century characterised the economic in terms of general decline, manorial reorganisation, and agricultural contraction.
 Later historians dropped those themes and stressed the transitions between medieval forms and Tudor progress.

-John Leland left rich descriptions of the local economies he witnessed during his travels 1531 to 1560.
+John Leland left rich descriptions of the local economies he witnessed during his travels from 1531 to 1560.
 He described markets, ports, industries, buildings and transport links.
 He showed some small towns were expanding, through new commercial and industrial opportunities, especially cloth manufacture.
 He found other towns in decline, and suggested that investment by entrepreneurs and benefactors had enabled some small towns to prosper.
 Taxation was a negative factor in economic growth, since it was imposed, not on consumption, but on capital investments.

-According to Derek Hirst, outside of politics and religion, the 1640s and 1650s saw a revived economy characterized by growth in manufacturing, the elaboration of financial and credit instruments, and the commercialization Of communication.
+According to Derek Hirst, outside of politics and religion, the 1640s and 1650s saw a revived economy characterised by growth in manufacturing, the elaboration of financial and credit instruments, and the commercialisation of communication.
 The gentry found time for leisure activities, such as horse racing and bowling.
 In the high culture important innovations included the development of a mass market for music, increased scientific research, and an expansion of publishing.
 All the trends were discussed in depth at the newly established coffee houses.